liorcohenflw/EventBus/README.md

 EventBus
 ========

-Event Bus inspired by google guava project, on .NET platform.
+Event Bus inspired by google guava project.
+On .NET platform.
-This project is a porting of the Guava/EventBus to .NET platform.
+This project is a porting of the Guava EventBus to .NET platform.
-EventBus is a robust and optimized publish/subscribe component.
-It is simplifies the communication between components in the application.
+EventBus is a robust and optimized publish/subscribe component.It is simplifies the communication between components in the application.
-Moreover it communicates between components in a loosely coupled manner ,where each component never needs to know or hold explicitly each other.
+Moreover it communicates between components in a loosely coupled manner , where each component never needs to know or hold explicitly each other.
-It is very convenient tool for programmers, due to the fact that it is easy to integrate the publishers and subscribers, no interfaces needed.
+It is very convenient tool for programmers , due to the fact that it is easy to integrate the publishers and subscribers , no interfaces needed.

-Event Bus API
+Event Bus Api
 =============
-* Register a subscriber to events.
+* Register a subscriber to events .
 To integrate it there simple steps to do , moreover on it is described at User Guide paragraph. void Register(Object subscriber)
-* Unregister a subscriber from this point and on,  the subscriber will not get a message when event associated with subscriber is dispatched. void UnRegister(Object subscriber)
+* Unregister a subscriber from this point and on  the subscriber will not get a message when event associated with subscriber is dispatched. void UnRegister(Object subscriber)
 * Post an event associated with subscribers.
 The creation of communication from event to subscribers is described at User Guide paragraph. void Post(Object event)